matyalatte/tuw/examples/other_features/alternate_spellings/README.md

 # Alternate Spellings

-Tuw supports multiple spellings for some JSON keys and values.
+Tuw supports multiple spellings for some component types and options.
 This allows you to use more comfortable or familiar terms while configuring Tuw.

 ## Component Types